Senior Leadership Team:

 Quentin Marris, Chair of the Board of Trustees

-We work with people with drug and alcohol problems and complex needs.
+We work with people with drug and alcohol problems and experiencing multiple disadvantage.
 These issues don’t just impact on the individual, they also affect families and communities.

 Our Core purpose therefore is:

 To provide opportunities and choices for individuals, families and communities to create meaningful and sustainable change in their wellbeing.